AtharvVasisht/IS477-CourseProject-AtharvDhwani/README.md

 ```
 After downloading the Box folder:

 Withing the project root, create a data folder, that has 3 other folders within it: raw, processed, and integrated.
 In the raw file, place the Zillow & BEA raw files.
 In the processed folder place the cleaned data files.
 In the integrated folder, place the "integrated_dataset.csv".
+Also all the output visuals and csv files should be stored in analysis/output path folder.
+In the analysis folder itself, you should put the analysis.py script.

 Your folder structure should match the layout already shown in the repository itself.